Feeding estimate: breed, weight & stage

 Dog Calorie Calculator by Breed: Daily kcal, Cups & Grams

-Estimates daily maintenance kilocalories using resting energy requirement (RER = 70 × kg^0.75) and life-stage multipliers, with optional breed weight hints, body condition adjustment, treat allowance, and kcal-to-cups or grams from your food label.
+This calculator estimates daily maintenance kilocalories using resting energy requirement (RER = 70 × kg^0.75) and life-stage multipliers, with optional breed weight hints, body condition adjustment, treat allowance, and kcal-to-cups or grams from your food label.
 Educational only; not veterinary advice.

 By Jeff Beem